 One drawback is that the insurance universities have doesn’t cover items taken out of your room.
 So if your laptop’s stolen on the way to a lecture, or from a café, you wouldn’t be covered.
 Neither does it protect you against accidental damage inside or outside your room.

-Accidents do happen – everyone knows someone who’s dropped their phone on a night out or spilt coffee all over their laptop - and these things are expensive to replace out of pocket.
+Accidents do happen – everyone knows someone who’s dropped their phone on a night out or spilled coffee all over their laptop - and these things are expensive to replace out of pocket.
 No one wants to lose all their coursework or be weeks without their phone.
 Also, insurance from your university does not cover bicycles.

-The process is the same as applying for a normal quote, so be careful not to add further contents insurance, unless you think you need more than the £6,000 that are included in the policy.
+The process is the same as applying for a normal quote, so be careful not to add further contents insurance, unless you think you need more than the £6,000 that are included in the student halls' policy.

 A few clicks give you accidental damage and gadget cover, as well as your bike or instrument if you need that too.
-Insurance for your mobile phone and laptop starts from £9.49 a month.
 With this as well as the insurance included in your university rent, you should have cover for everything you need.